alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Reapply timezone offset on date fields for edited records
 -   Fix for currency conversion on manually created records when the object has no records [Issue-1047]
 -   Fix conditional display of Clear Selection button
+-   Allow the clearing of a header icon in the Column Wizard

 ## 02/11/22 -  Alex Edelstein -    Version 3.4.4
 **Updates:**